-• French Language and Linguistics:
+French Language and Linguistics:

-- Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE)); and - o A good command of French (the minimum entry level is CEFR C1, as evidenced by an appropriate test (Dalf C1 with a C1 score for each of the subtests)); and - O Knowledge of and insight in French language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.
+- A good command of French (the minimum entry level is CEFR C1, as evidenced by an appropriate test (Dalf C1 with a C1 score for each of the subtests)); and - Knowledge of and insight in French language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.

-• German Language and Linguistics:
+German Language and Linguistics:

-- o Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE)); and - O A good command of German (the minimum entry level is CEFR C1, as evidenced by an appropriate test (Goethe-Zertifikat C1)); and - o Knowledge of and insight in German language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.
+- A good command of German (the minimum entry level is CEFR C1, as evidenced by an appropriate test (Goethe-Zertifikat C1)); and - Knowledge of and insight in German language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.

-- Italian Language and Linguistics: - Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE)); and - O A good command of Italian (the minimum entry levels are CEFR C1 (listening, reading) and CEFR B2 (speaking, writing), as evidenced by an appropriate test); and - O Knowledge of and insight in Italian language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.
+Italian Language and Linguistics:

+- A good command of Italian (the minimum entry levels are CEFR C1 (listening, reading) and CEFR B2 (speaking, writing), as evidenced by an appropriate test); and - o Knowledge of and insight in Italian language and linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.